 Prosthetic valve follow-up is facilitated by obtaining an early postoperative baseline transthoracic echocardiogram (TTE) and by referring to normal echocardiographic parameters (eg, transvalvular gradients) for the patient's prosthesis type and size.
 If the postoperative baseline study is satisfactory and there has been no interval clinical change, then mechanical valves do not require routine TTE.
 Patients with bioprosthetic valves should have a follow-up TTE at 5 and 10 years, and then annually.
 Patients with transcatheter aortic valve prostheses should have annual TTE as the long-term durability of these prostheses is not yet certain.

 An increasingly recognised issue is that of thrombus formation on bioprosthetic valves, causing hemodynamic deterioration.
 This is difficult to diagnose; CT and transesophageal echocardiography (TEE) are often required in addition to TTE.
-It is important to distinguish thrombus formation from other causes of valve stenosis because vitamin K antagonism usually results in relief of obstruction.
+It is important to distinguish thrombus formation from other causes of valve stenosis because vitamin K antagonism usually results in relief of obstruction due to thrombus formation.

 1. Otto CM, Nishimura RA, Bonow RO, et al: 2020 ACC/AHA Guideline for the Management of Patients With Valvular Heart Disease: Executive Summary: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 Circulation 143(5):e35–e71, 2021. doi: 10.1161/CIR.0000000000000932